olus2000/BFC/README.rst

 responsible for the main execution loop.
 On each execution step the following
 happens:

-1. Value pointed to by the IP is interpreted as an addres to an opcode.
+1. Value pointed to by the IP is interpreted as an addres of an opcode.

 2. IP gets incremented.